Transferring a domain away from DNSimple

 This article describes the procedure to transfer a domain registered with DNSimple to another registrar.
 The term gaining registrar refers to the registrar where you want to transfer the domain, the losing registrar is the current registrar for the domain, in this case DNSimple.

 Once a domain transfer is started, you won’t be able to change the name servers on the domain.
-If you want to change your name servers, you must change them before requesting your transfer at your new domain registrar.
+If you want to change your name servers, you can do so after requesting the code.
+Once you provide the transfer code to the gaining registrar, you cannot make adjustments.

 To transfer a domain to another registrar, the standard procedure requires you to: